Sometimes, partners will be the first to notice something isn’t right. But what are the signs of postnatal depression and how can you find support?

 - A lack of energy and feeling tired all the time.

 - Trouble sleeping at night and feeling sleepy during the day.

 - Feeling unable to look after the baby.

 - Problems concentrating and making decisions.

-- Loss of appetite or an increased appetite (comfort eating).
+- A loss of appetite or an increased appetite (comfort eating).

-- Being agitated and irritable or an apathetic ‘can’t be bothered’ feeling.
+- Being agitated and irritable or having an apathetic ‘can’t be bothered’ feeling.